Pattern Analysis and Clinical Reasoning By Prof Gordon Parker

 - neglects ambiguity and suppresses doubt.

-6. System 2 thinking: May look for evidence that shows that the diagnosis is not depression when a certain set of criteria are fulfilled.
+6. System 2 thinking: May look for evidence that shows that the diagnosis is not depression when a certain set of criteria is fulfilled.

 - slow thinking process which can be used to check if System 1 thinking will work